 Depending on your child's age, he or she may want to know what to expect.
 Your child will be awake during the procedure.
 This may cause him or her to feel anxious about the procedure.
 Explain that medicine will be used to keep your child from feeling any pain.
 If your child is old enough, you might want to explain each step that is going to happen.
 Your child's healthcare provider will give you any specific instructions for preparing your child.
 This may include not putting lotion or sunscreen on the area.

 What will happen during my child's skin biopsy?

 - Your child's healthcare provider will clean the skin where he or she will do the biopsy.
-He or she will use a local anesthetic medicine to make your child more comfortable during the procedure.
+The provider will use a local anesthetic medicine to make your child more comfortable during the procedure.
 This medicine is a shot put into the skin that will numb the area, and dull the pain.
-Your child may still feel pressure or pushing during the procedure after or she gets this medicine.
+Your child may still feel pressure or pushing during the procedure after he or she gets this medicine.
 You may be able to stay in the room with your child during this procedure.

 - The procedure will depend on the type of biopsy your child has:

 - A punch biopsy is used to take the whole thickness of a small, round piece of skin.
 The punch tool will be placed on the area where the skin sample will be taken.
 Your child's healthcare provider will move and press the punch downward to cut the skin.
 When the skin is loosened, the provider will pull it up and cut it out.
 Stitches are used to close the wound.